expfactory/expfactory-python/doc/source/getting-started.rst

 B. Database connection parameters .................................
-If you don't know anything about databases, you should let psiturkpy set up the database for you.
+If you don't know anything about databases, you should let efactory set up the database for you.
 In the case of a local folder, this will mean an sqlite3 file.
-In the case of a virtual machine or cloud (AWS) deployment, psiturkpy will configure a mysql database on the same server.
+In the case of a virtual machine or cloud (AWS) deployment, efactory will configure a mysql database on the same server.

 .. image:: _static/img/getting-started/2database.png

-If you are testing, we recommend that you let psiturkpy set it up for you.
+If you are testing, we recommend that you let efactory set it up for you.
 For an actual deployment, and especially a cloud deployment, it is essential that you specify custom MySQL or Postgresql database parameters.
-Letting psiturkpy set up a cloud deployment means that the connection parameters are available for all to see, and this is a risk to your data and to the privacy of your participants.
+Letting efactory set up a cloud deployment means that the connection parameters are available for all to see, and this is a risk to your data and to the privacy of your participants.

 Finally, we do not allow for the option of an sqlite3 database beyond a local folder, because sqlite3 can only handle one read/write at a time, and thus is only appropriate for single-user, local testing.
 When setting up a database, example parameters are shown below: